uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 mmm = fit_evotree(config; x_train, y_train)
 Unaltered = Plots.plot(mmm,2, size=(1800,1800))
 ```
-Using the code above we were able to successfully plot our initial decision tree as seen below.
+Using the code above, we were able to plot our initial decision tree, as seen below, successfully.

 ![First Decision Tree With Independent and Dependent Variables Only](images/Decision%20Tree%20with%20Independent%20and%20Dependent%20Variables%20.jpg){#fig:plot-10 height=5in}

-We then used the following code which ran a cross validation of our inputs we are using based on the number of n-folds we had chose, which we chose 5 for our data set since using more than this did not change the accuracy and using less than this lowered the accuracy.
+We then used the following code, which ran a cross-validation of the inputs we were using based on the number of n-folds we had chosen.
+We chose 5 for our data set since using more than this did not change the accuracy, and using less than this lowered the accuracy.
 All the other variables used in this function we set as the default values the function used since only changing the pruning purity affected the accuracy.
-However changing the value only lowered the accuracy since it could only be a value from 0 to 1 and having a value of 1 seemingly gave the highest accuracy.
+However, changing the value only lowered the accuracy since it could only be a value from 0 to 1 and having a value of 1 seemingly gave the highest accuracy.

 ```julia
 n_folds = 5